 We have two rooms available, both generous 8-mat sized (roughly 14 square metres/150 square feet).
 All rooms are tatami (please remove slippers before entering), have a small TV, aircon unit (for heating and cooling) and cupboard for hanging clothes.
-While rooms do not have en-suite bathrooms or washrooms, each room has its own washroom upstairs (down the hall from bedrooms), and bathroom downstairs.
+Please note that rooms do not have ensuite washrooms or bathrooms.
+Washrooms are located down the hall from guest rooms, on the second floor, while bathrooms are located on the first floor.
 Bathrooms are Japanese-style, with a family-use bathtub and shower, as well as a changing area with sink and mirror.

 Some room rates include breakfast, which is simple (for example, a croissant sandwich, with salad, orange juice and yogurt).